 [Section 43 amended by No. 16 of 2008 s.
 16.]

 43A.
-Duties and responsibilities of underground manager or quarry manager
+Underground manager or quarry manager, functions of

 (1) An underground manager is responsible for the immediate direction and control, on a daily basis, of the underground operations of the mine for which the holder of that office is the underground manager, subject to any instructions given to the underground manager by the registered manager or by or on behalf of the principal employer.